New Albany voters have a chance to help shape the future of the city in the municipal general election tomorrow, June 8.

 Dean is also a member of Concerned Veterans of Union County Past, Present and Future.

-candidate, election, James Dean, mayor, municipal, New Albany, Northeast Mississippi, Tim Kent, Union County
+candidate, election, James Dean, mayor, municipal, Northeast Mississippi, Tim Kent, Union County